Rimon Jewish Primary School (“Rimon”)

 Faith based places

 Up to 50% of places will be offered to children of a parent/carer who practises Judaism.
 Documentary evidence must be provided at the time of applying.
 Specific types of evidence are listed below.
-Applicants not offered Faith Places will be considered against the criteria for Open Places.
+All applicants for Faith Places will also be considered against the criteria for Open Places.
 The criteria against which Faith Places will be allocated in the following order of priority are:

 i.
 Children whose parent/carer has attended 30 Shabbat (Saturday) services at Golders Green Synagogue (Dunstan Road) throughout the year and 1 weekday service (Sunday–Friday including Friday evening) per month at Golders Green Synagogue (Dunstan Road) throughout the year;